lukasz-glen/ERC721id16/README.md

 ## ERC721 Mini

-This is not id16 concept as the name of this repo suggests.
+This is not id16 concept as the name of this repo would suggest.
+A separate repo could work actually.

+### balanceOf() - gas cost

+Costly operations for a token transfer are typically as follows.
+- chagne ownership (1 slot update),
+- potentially check an operator allowance (1 slot read),
+- potentially check a single approval (1 slot read),
+- update sender balance (1 slot update or deletion),
+- update receiver balance (1 slot update or creation),
+- delete a single approval (1 slot deletion even if is zero),
+- emit Transfer event - 1k gas.

+### balanceOf() - reasoning

+The function `balanceOf()` is a part of the standard.